With the help of Werner’s subordinates and those outside of the six, the six are finally free from Scorpio’s influence. However…

 Jericho tensed, bringing up his suitcase.

 Throwing out a halting hand, Cadence quickly snapped her fingers and pressed her palm against the floor.
-Her vitae spread over the entire compartment of the train, concealing the glass and bodies on the floor from sight.
+Her vitae spread over the entire compartment of the train, concealing the glass and bodies there from sight.
 When the door opened, an Ariesian guard dressed in red drapes poked his head out.
 The man scanned the room with an arched brow before shrugging and pulling back behind the door.

 Cadence pulled back with a sigh and wiped her brow.